Zombie Panic in Wonderland: Zombie Panic in Wonderland DX

-This version is a complete overhaul of the original game, presenting improved gameplay (With touch controls for the 3DS and gyro-aiming for the Switch), as well as better graphics and enemy AI.
-It was released for Nintendo 3DS family devices, iOS devices and the Nintendo Switch.
+This version is a complete overhaul of the original game, presenting improved gameplay (with touch controls for the 3DS), as well as better graphics and enemy AI.
+It was released for Nintendo 3DS family devices, iOS devices, Nintendo Switch and PC Steam.
 There was a free (lite) version available for download on the App Store.

 Reception

-The game was positively welcome in Japan, ranking first on the list for WiiWare sales.
-On December 20, 2007, Famitsu referred to the video game using the emblem “GJ!” (standing for good job) in a double page dedicated article.
+The game was positively received in Japan, ranking first on the list for WiiWare sales.
+On December 20, 2007, Famitsu referred to the video game using the emblem "GJ!" (standing for good job) in a double page dedicated article.

-Other specialized magazines such as Nintendo Dream vol.193 and Dengeki Games vol.6 have also shown their interest for the videogame.
+Other specialized magazines such as Nintendo Dream vol. 193 and Dengeki Games vol. 6 have also shown their interest for the videogame.

-All of these articles and their subsequent user comments make special emphasis on the surprisingly “Japanese” touch of every final aspect regarding this videogame.
+All of these articles and their subsequent user comments make special emphasis on the surprisingly "Japanese" touch of every final aspect regarding this videogame.

-The success of the game became so remarkable that the cinematographic production company of George A. Romero in Japan, introduced a tie-in of Zombie Panic in Wonderland this on May 28, 2010, along with their latest movie release Survival of the Dead.
+The success of the game became so remarkable that the cinematographic production company of George A. Romero in Japan, introduced a tie-in of Zombie Panic in Wonderland in May 2010, along with their latest film release Survival of the Dead.
 This combined advertising strategy consisted on the distribution of posters, wallpapers and clocks for cell phones parodying the crossbreed between both products.

 Overseas, the game received "mixed or average reviews" on all platforms, according to the review aggregation website Metacritic.
 Eurogamer criticized its difficulty, calling it 'annoying'.
 The following revisions did not gather the same attention as the original game, nor did its average score improve.